Tutorial: Configure Atlassian Cloud for automatic user provisioning

 - A user account in Azure AD with permission to configure provisioning (e.g. Application Administrator, Cloud Application administrator, Application Owner, or Global Administrator).

 - A user account in Atlassian Cloud with Admin permissions.

-Add Atlassian Cloud from the gallery
+Step 3.
+Add Atlassian Cloud from the Azure AD application gallery

+Step 5.
 Configuring automatic user provisioning to Atlassian Cloud

 This section guides you through the steps to configure the Azure AD provisioning service to create, update, and disable users and/or groups in Atlassian Cloud based on user and/or group assignments in Azure AD.